 The right playground fencing solutions can help to prevent accidents and injury.
 Every year in the UK thousands of children are injured due to fencing and gates as a result of poor quality or failure to consider their safety and security features.
 Here’s five common mistakes around playground fencing solutions that can threaten the safety of a play area.

 Older children often target parks as a hangout after dark which in worst case scenarios can result in vandalism and other anti-social behaviour such as graffiti, destruction of playground equipment and arson in playgrounds and play areas where there are inadequate security measures.
-Installing fencing and gates constructed from durable material along with coating or treatment can help resist any anticipated vandalism and likely usage.
+Installing fencing and gates constructed from durable materials that have been designed to prevent vandalism like double paired rails along with coating or treatment can help resist any anticipated vandalism.
+It is tempting to install a cheaper fence that may seem fit for purpose, but often the lifetime cost of the fence due to repairs every few years can outweigh the initial cost of a higher quality fence that will regularly outlive the play park itself.
+Some examples of damaged play area fencing can be found below.
+Fencing around areas that are supposed to be enjoyable for children can end up causing nasty injuries from broken wood and rusty nails left strewn across the play area.

 Failing to ensure safety

-Opting for fencing or gates that are not designed to RosPA specification may forfeit both the safety and security of a playground by potentially exposing children to risks such as getting their limbs or neck trapped between pales or limb entrapment between gate hinges.
-Additionally, gates should not be installed opening directly onto a hazard such as an open road as this can potentially cause accidents when the child is exiting the play area.
+Opting for fencing or gates that are not designed to RoSPA specification may forfeit both the safety and security of a playground by potentially exposing children to risks such as getting their limbs or neck trapped between pales or limb entrapment between gate hinges.
+Durability and design closely link into safety.
+The day a new playground opens, a fence may look great, but after a number of years of climbing and antisocial behaviour, often fences not designed for play areas end up with dangerous nails or screws protruding from a fence line, as well as split timber and gaps in the fence line.
+Additionally, when installing gates, they should not be installed opening directly onto a hazard such as an open road, as this can potentially cause accidents when the child is exiting the play area.

 Animals in a playground are likely to cause mess and damage and represent a major health and injury hazard.
 A way to help prevent this is to install gates which are self-closing along with a dog grid.
 It is also important to consider the direction in which gates open, as outward opening mechanics will prevent dogs from entering the play area.